xunluoshan/xunluoshan.github.io/_posts/2025-03-01-oxford-textbook-1-1.md

 # Introduction

-## 2 distinct capacities
+## Two distinct capacities
 1. collect clinical data (obj, accurate) & organize, communicate the data

->  need: skill & knowledge of clinical phenomena
+need: skill & knowledge of clinical phenomena
+{:.info}

 2. intuitive understand each individual

->   need: knowledge of human nature and experience from former patients
+need: knowledge of human nature and experience from former patients {:.info}

 #### how to develop
 - listen to patients & learn from more experienced psychiatrists